 Class-leading - This vehicle's marketing department throws the absolute-best press parties ... period.

-Edgy - An vehicle with so much oversteer dialed-in that it's inherently dangerous. (see also: Porsche, James Dean, Ernie Kovacs, Corvair)
+Edgy - A vehicle with so much oversteer dialed-in that it's inherently dangerous. (see also: Porsche, James Dean, Ernie Kovacs, Corvair)

 European Handling - A narrow little car is press-previewed at a posh Mediterranean resort destination with lots of narrow, twisty roads.

 In-Your-Face - Flashy paint colors, loud exhausts, oversized tires, mediocre build quality, half-assed suspension engineering.
-(Ford Lightning, Dodge Super Ram, etc. And about 75% of the vehicles on the road wearing 'Shelby' decals.)
+(Ford Lightning, early Dodge Viper, etc. And about 75% of the vehicles on the road wearing 'Shelby' decals.)

 Old-World Charm - The import vehicle's platform hasn't been updated in many years, but the manufacturer treats journalists well - plying them with lots of food and drink.
 (My thoughts drift back to the 1970s and the Jaguar and Volvo brands.)

 On The Continent - This is the writer's way of letting you know that he/she has actually been to Europe.
 And spoken with real Europeans (not just Disney Epcot cast members).
 And knows How Things Are Done There.

 "On the continent" is generally used in the same sentence as "taut suspension" and "responsive steering."
 I must confess that these technical terms still confuse me.
 If your car's suspension is not taut, it is loose and you'd better get underneath it with a socket wrench pronto.
 I would hope that all suspensions are taut.
 I know what loose suspensions are like.
 I was once driving a 1956 Ford Mainline when the lower A-arm separated from the frame, due to rust-through.
 It was not a pleasant experience.
 Loose, indeed - although a certain portion of my nether region became quite taut as the Ford suddenly shot across three lanes.